AdobeDocs/release-notes.en/current.md

 >[!IMPORTANT]
 >
->Most of the Adobe Analytics April maintenance release has moved to May 21, 2020.
+>The Adobe Analytics April maintenance release has moved to May 21, 2020.
 For the latest Analytics release information, see [March release notes](c-legacy-releases/2020/03122020.md)

 * [Customer Journey Analytics](#cust-journey)
 <!--* [New features in Adobe Analytics](#aa-features)-->